HL7/uv-dx-pq/input/pagecontent/index.md

 ### Current Project

-The FHIR resource profiles specified in this implementation guide represent structured data in the [ICH Quality Guidelines](https://www.ich.org/page/quality-guidelines).
+The FHIR resource profiles specified in this implementation guide represent CMC structured data in the [ICH Quality Guidelines](https://www.ich.org/page/quality-guidelines).
 The structured data elements defined here support structured authoring (e.g., master data; advanced analysis) for the creation and exchange of Quality information internationally.